More

 The EVAP (Evaporative Emission Control System) is responsible for preventing fuel vapors from escaping into the atmosphere.
 If this system fails, you may notice a check engine light or a persistent fuel odor.
 Common causes include damaged purge valves, leaks in the fuel system, or faulty hoses.

-READ ⇒ Little Known Tips To Measure Your Car’s Efficiency
+READ ⇒ Expert Tips for Maintaining Your Car’s Matte Finish

 Regular inspections can help catch minor EVAP system faults before they turn into significant issues.
 Fixes often involve replacing worn-out hoses, checking for leaks, or repairing malfunctioning valves.
 Addressing these problems early can help you avoid expensive repairs and keep emissions within regulatory limits.